ssrome/100-days-of-code/log.md

 ### Day 56: January 21, 2019

-**Today's Progress:** Finished the React challenges and started on the Redux ones on FreeCodeCamp
+**Today's Progress:** Finished the React challenges and started on the Redux ones on FreeCodeCamp https://twitter.com/saromsaweb/status/1087454584669433856

 **Thoughts:** Found them a little frustrating as I was making little mistakes.

+### Day 57: January 23, 2019

+**Today's Progress:** More Redux challenges on FreeCodeCamp https://twitter.com/saromsaweb/status/1088199964419911680

+**Thoughts:** Struggling to retain anything today.
+Don't wan't to blame the fact I'm feeling poorly.
+Need to go back over things.